alefore/weblog/immutable-avl-trees.md

 ## What are Immutable AVL Trees

-[Immutable AVL Trees](0mp.md) are a balanced binary tree structure where each non-empty tree holds:
+Immutable AVL Trees are a balanced binary tree structure where each non-empty tree holds:

 * An immutable "head" value.
 * Two immutable AVL "left" and "right" subtrees.
 Since this is an AVL tree, the depth of these subtrees must differ by at most 1.
-* As an optimization, to permit quick implementation of insertion operations as well as [position-based indexing](0ms.md), the head also stores the depth of the tree explicitly.
+* As an optimization, to permit quick implementation of insertion operations as well as position-based indexing, the head also stores the depth of the tree explicitly.

 I call each non-empty tree a "tree node".

 ### Index-based Access

-An [Immutable AVL Trees](0mp.md) can enable index-based access, with operations such as:
+An Immutable AVL Tree can enable index-based access, with operations such as:

 * Return the value at index i (where 0 ≤ i < n, where n is the number of